 Network Devices (Hub, Repeater, Bridge, Switch, Router, Gateways and Brouter)

-2. Hub – A hub is basically a multiport repeater.
+2. Hub – A hub is a basically multi-port repeater.
 A hub connects multiple wires coming from different branches, for example, the connector in star topology which connects different stations.
 Hubs cannot filter data, so data packets are sent to all connected devices.
 In other words, the collision domain of all hosts connected through Hub remains one.
 Also, they do not have the intelligence to find out the best path for data packets which leads to inefficiencies and wastage.

 Types of Hub

-- Active Hub:- These are the hubs that have their own power supply and can clean, boost, and relay the signal along with the network.
+- Active Hub:- These are the hubs that have their power supply and can clean, boost, and relay the signal along with the network.
 It serves both as a repeater as well as a wiring center.
 These are used to extend the maximum distance between nodes.

-- Passive Hub :- These are the hubs that collect wiring from nodes and power supply from the active hub.
+- Passive Hub:- These are the hubs that collect wiring from nodes and power supply from the active hub.
 These hubs relay signals onto the network without cleaning and boosting them and can’t be used to extend the distance between nodes.

 3. Bridge – A bridge operates at the data link layer.
-A bridge is a repeater, with add on the functionality of filtering content by reading the MAC addresses of source and destination.
+A bridge is a repeater, with add on the functionality of filtering content by reading the MAC addresses of the source and destination.
 It is also used for interconnecting two LANs working on the same protocol.
 It has a single input and single output port, thus making it a 2 port device.